Cancelling a direct debit

 A recurring payment is a regular automatic payment that authorises a merchant or service provider to charge your debit or credit card.
 Recurring payments are set up from your debit or credit card using your 16-digit card number, expiry date and the CVC number on the back of your card.

 If you’d like to cancel a recurring payment, you’ll need to contact the merchant directly.

-If you’d like to speak to someone over the phone to cancel your direct debit, give us a call on 13 33 30, Mon-Sat 8am-8pm (EST).
+If you’d like to speak to someone over the phone to request that we notify a company to cancel your direct debit, or temporarily stop the company debiting funds, give us a call on 13 33 30, Mon-Sat 8am-8pm (EST).

 Visit your local branch

-Cancelling your direct debit doesn’t cancel your contract with the merchant or service provider.
+When we notify a company that you wish to cancel a direct debit, this is a notification only; it will be up to the company to cancel your direct debit.
 If you still owe the merchant or service provider for their service or utility, you’ll need to make alternate payment arrangements with them.

 We understand that life can take unexpected turns.
 If you’re experiencing financial difficulty and are unable to meet your regular financial commitments, please let us know.
 We are here to help.